jakubsob/jakubsob.github.io/src/content/blog/shiny-module-server-tests/index.md

 ---
-title: BDD Style Shiny Module Server Tests
+title: 'BDD Style Testing for Shiny Module Servers with R6 and testServer'
-description: ''
+description: 'Learn how to write BDD style tests for Shiny module servers using R6 and testServer to improve readability and maintainability.'
-pubDate: Jan 30 2024
+pubDate: 'Jan 30 2024'
 tags: ["r", "tests", "shiny"]
 ---